jdyeakel/jdyeakel.github.io/teaching/ecology/index.md

 ## Discussion Sections and Demonstrations

+> **Note:** You are welcome to explore future discussion sections and/or class examples, however I may be updating minor elements to these activities as we go along.

 * [Section 1: Using R]({{ site.url }}/teaching/ecology/summersections/section_1_introtoR/){:target="_blank"}
 * [Section 2: Temperature]({{ site.url }}/teaching/ecology/summersections/section_2_temperature/){:target="_blank"}
 * [Demo 1: Metabolism]({{ site.url }}/teaching/ecology/summersections/demo_1_metabolism/){:target="_blank"}